Family history

 0%

-of all new cancer cases in 2017 and is the most common cancer in women, globally
+of all new cancer cases in women.
+It is also the most common.

 0